sapegin/blog.sapegin.me/src/documents_en/all/open-source-for-everyone.html.md

   - tools
 ---

-Everyone can help an open source project.
-You don’t have to be a programmer or a terminal guru.
+Everyone can help an open source project: you don’t have to be a programmer or a terminal guru.
 There are other stuff besides code in open source projects: documentation, for example.
 And there are a lot of projects without code at all: [books](https://github.com/showcases/writing) and some others.

-But not everybody know that it’s possible using only a browser.
+But not everybody knows that it’s possible using only a browser.

 Find a file you want to edit on [GitHub](https://github.com/) (you need to be logged in) and press Edit button: